 - Scalable user testing and feedback

-How to Use for User Research: Synthetic users let’s you test your product with “AI users” (aka not real people) to test and validate designs or gather feedback. .
-It’s is exactly what it sounds like—it tries to replicate what your users would actually say or do, with AI.
+How to use for user research: Synthetic users let you test your product with “AI users” (aka not real people) to test and validate designs or gather feedback.
+It is exactly what it sounds like—it tries to replicate what your users would actually say or do with AI.
 The idea is that you can scale your user testing by gathering feedback from a large number of synthetic users.

-While we all hate recruiting, I’m a bit skeptical on this one.
+While we all hate recruiting, I’m a bit sceptical about this one.
 It’s a hard one not to mention given all the talk around it (it’s the kind of tool that raises the question, “will ux research be replaced by AI?”)

-Our view is that there’s a reason we have to keep talking to real people: attitudes, use cases keep changing—and frankly people surprise you.
+Our view is that there’s a reason we have to keep talking to real people: attitudes and se cases keep changing—and frankly, people surprise you.
 There’s a huge human element in user research—and it’s the user.

 Pricing: From $99 / month